Summary

 The approval and certification process for Level A, B, C, and D HAZMAT suits is governed by a combination of federal agencies, national standards organizations, and third-party testing laboratories, each responsible for ensuring that the equipment provides the correct level of protection for the specific hazards encountered.
 There is no single government agency that “approves” every type of suit; instead, different components—such as the suit materials, respiratory systems, and accessories—are tested and certified under specific standards that together define compliance for each protection level.

 Level A suits, the highest form of protection used in HAZWOPER and HAZMAT operations, are fully encapsulating, vapor-tight ensembles designed for use in environments with unknown or IDLH conditions.
 These suits are certified to NFPA 1991: Standard on Vapor-Protective Ensembles for Hazardous Materials Emergencies and CBRN Terrorism Incidents, a standard developed by the National Fire Protection Association (NFPA).
 NFPA 1991 outlines strict requirements for vapor-tight integrity, chemical permeation resistance, material durability, and overall ensemble performance.
-Suit manufacturers submit their products to independent third-party testing organizations such as UL Solutions (Underwriters Laboratories) or the Safety Equipment Institute (SEI) for certification to NFPA 1991.
+Suit manufacturers submit their products to independent third-party testing organizations such as UL Solutions (Underwriters Laboratories) and SEI (Safety Equipment Institute) for certification to NFPA 1991.
 Meanwhile, the respiratory component—SCBA—is approved by the National Institute for Occupational Safety and Health (NIOSH) under 42 CFR Part 84, which governs respirator performance and safety.
-Although OSHA does not “approve” specific suits, it enforces their proper selection and use under 29 CFR 1910.120 HAZWOPER, requiring employers to use NFPA- and NIOSH-compliant PPE for workers entering hazardous environments.
+Although OSHA does not “approve” specific suits, it enforces their proper selection and use under 29 CFR 1910.120 HAZWOPER, requiring employers to use NFPA-and NIOSH-compliant PPE for workers entering hazardous environments.

 Level B suits, which provide maximum respiratory protection but less skin protection than Level A, are certified to NFPA 1992: Standard on Liquid Splash-Protective Ensembles and Clothing for Hazardous Materials Emergencies.
 NFPA 1992 establishes performance criteria for splash resistance, material strength, closure integrity, and chemical penetration resistance.
 These suits are also tested and certified by UL or SEI, ensuring they meet NFPA’s standards for protecting against liquid splashes and chemical contact.
 Like Level A, Level B ensembles rely on a NIOSH-approved SCBA or supplied-air respirator for full respiratory protection.
 OSHA mandates the use of NFPA 1992-certified suits in situations where there is a risk of liquid chemical exposure but no risk of vapor infiltration.